Field-mediated locomotor dynamics on highly deformable surfaces: Supplementary Materials

+\subsubsection{Movie S3: Trajectory of the light car (45 gr.) moving on elastic membrane: Prograde precessing orbit}

-The lighter vehicle’s orbit undergoes a prograde precession, i.e. the vehicle and the periapsis rotate clockwise.
+\textbf{A typical precession orbit (prograde):} The lighter vehicle’s orbit undergoes a prograde precession, i.e. the vehicle and the periapsis rotate clockwise.
 The mass of the vehicle is about one quarter the mass of the vehicle used in Movie S1 and S2.
-As predicted by the theory, the radial attraction $k(r)$ is decreasing with $r$ in the magnitude.
+As predicted by the theory, a radial attraction $k(r)$ decreasing with $r$ enabled by a lighter vehicle leads to the precession with the same sign of orbit, as opposed to the precession in Movie S2.